 The previous examples used a constant bulk modulus for simplicity.
-In actual use, the bulk modulus is affected by the working pressure, temperature and percent of entrained air.
-Use the next 3 graphs to find the effect of these variables, and you will get a close approximation of actual conditions.
-The actual bulk modulus, B, of a fluid is the value in the table, above, as Bref. modified for the effect of pressure, temperature and percent of entrained air.
+In actual use, the bulk modulus is affected by the working pressure, temperature, and percent of entrained air.
+Use the next three graphs to find the effect of these variables and you will get a close approximation of actual conditions.
+The actual bulk modulus, B, of a fluid is the value in the table as Bref. modified for the effect of pressure, temperature, and percent of entrained air.

-The actual bulk modulus B = EP x ET x EA x Bref.
+The actual bulk modulus is B = EP x ET x EA x Bref.

 With the corrected bulk moduli for the two end points of a thermal problem, an average bulk modulus can be selected for calculation purposes.
 We would use 244,000 psi for B.

 The effect of working pressure on bulk modulus for hydrocarbon fluids.